crazycapivara/imapy/README.md

 # imapy
-Python imap package on top of imaplib
+(Another) Python imap package on top of imaplib with the intention to keep things simple but flexible, therefor messages are more or less not parsed by default.

 # Usage
 ```Python